What is MobLab?

 1. Register for an instructor account on our website www.moblab.com.

-3. In the resulting window, enter a class name.
-If you have a license code, an institutional license code, or a discount code, please enter it.
-Click Create.
+2. Create your class.
+Select New Class from the Class drop-down.
+Name your class in the resulting pop-up and choose how MobLab will be paid for.
+If your institution has paid for MobLab, please enter your license code here.
 Otherwise, choose between of default class rate ($18/student) or large class rate ($12/student).
 The large class rate is applicable for classes of 100 students or more.
+Click Create.

 The email will direct them to https://game.moblab.com/server/register.jsp, and will include your class code.
 A student needs this code to join your class.
 You can always find your code by choosing Class Code from the Class drop-down.